 About the Blanding’s Turtle

-Blanding's turtles are one of seven listed turtle species categorized as endangered or threatened in Illinois.
+Blanding’s turtles are one of seven listed turtle species categorized as endangered or threatened in Illinois.
 The turtles have a very distinctive appearance that makes them easily recognizable to those who are lucky enough to come across one—just look for the bright yellow chin and charming smile.
 Unfortunately, Blanding’s turtles’ grins are becoming less prominent in Illinois due to habitat degradation and over-predation, particularly by raccoons, which are thriving due to human population increases.
-Celeste Troon and her team at the Peggy Notebaert Nature Museum are working to protect Blanding’s turtles through a breeding and headstart program that allows the turtles to continue living in the wild.
+The Peggy Notebaert Nature Museum are working to protect Blanding’s turtles through a breeding and headstart program that allows the turtles to continue living in the wild.